Insurance Options for Coworking Spaces

 General Liability Insurance

 A lot of businesses often purchase general liability insurance.
 Some consider it the “standard” type of coverage because it covers third party bodily injuries, damage, and advertising injuries such as slander, libel, and copyright infringement.
-This is important to have because if someone injures themselves in the coworking space, such as tripping over carpet or a loose wire, they could sue you for medical and legal costs.
-In addition, having general liability insurance can save you in other ways like having to pay for repairs in a new machine breaks down.
+This is important to have because if someone gets injured in the coworking space, such as tripping over carpet or a loose wire, they can hold the coworking business liable for any medical and legal costs.
+Being caught in this situation without insurance would put the business at amazing risk.
+In addition for managers and owners, general liability insurance can save money in other ways like having to pay for repairs if a new machine breaks down.

 Professional Liability Insurance